Student Debt Lawyer in North Carolina

-The court will review the specific details of your situation and make an individual decision on whether your student loan debt is consumer debt or non-consumer debt.
+The court will review the specific details of your situation and decide whether your student loan debt is a consumer or non-consumer debt.
 The court may classify student loans as either consumer debt or non-consumer debt.

 Can Student Loans be Discharged by Bankruptcy?

 The only way you can have a federally subsidized loan or private student loan dismissed is to prove that paying off the student loan creates an undue hardship.
-But it is very difficult to discharge student loan debts.
+But it is tough to discharge student loan debts.

-Filing a Chapter 13 bankruptcy may buy you some time if you have fallen behind on paying your student loans.
+Filing a Chapter 13 bankruptcy may buy you some time if you need to catch up on paying your student loans.
 A Chapter 13 bankruptcy protects you from having to repay student loans during the pendency of the bankruptcy plan.

 Our bankruptcy attorneys can review the specifics of your financial situation and discuss the best way to proceed in your case.
 We want what is in the best interest of our clients.
-We never pressure clients into filing for bankruptcy.
+Therefore, we never pressure clients into filing for bankruptcy.

-The courts in the Fourth Circuit, which includes the Eastern District of North Carolina, rely on a test called the Brunner Test to determine whether you cannot repay your student loans because it would pose an undue hardship.
+The courts in the Fourth Circuit, including the Eastern District of North Carolina, rely on the Brunner Test to determine whether you cannot repay your student loans because it would pose an undue hardship.

-If you are able to show undue hardship, your student loans may be restructured with new terms, partly discharged, or fully discharged.
+If you can show undue hardship, your student loans may be restructured with new terms, partly discharged, or fully discharged.

 The Brunner Test/Bankruptcy Means Test